About Chase First BankingSM

 - Learn how to manage their money in real-world scenarios

-You need to be a Chase checking customer to open a Chase First Banking account.
-Chase First Banking accounts must be linked to a qualifying Chase checking account.
+Yes, you need to be a Chase checking customer to open a Chase First Banking account.
+Chase First Banking accounts must be linked to a qualifying Chase checking account, but your child will not have access to your other Chase accounts.

-Qualifying accounts include: Chase Secure CheckingSM, Chase Total Checking®, Chase Premier Plus CheckingSM, Chase SapphireSM Checking, or Chase Private Client Checking.
+Qualifying accounts include: Chase Secure CheckingSMopens in a new window, Chase Total Checking®opens in a new window, Chase Premier Plus CheckingSMopens in a new window, Chase SapphireSM Checkingopens in a new window and Chase Private Client CheckingSMopens in a new window.
 Benefits offered to these checking accounts do not apply to Chase First Banking accounts.

 Chase customers who have a qualifying checking account can open up to five Chase First Banking accounts per parent/guardian.

-Yes, Chase First Banking does not support peer-to-peer transactions like those using Zelle®, Venmo®, PayPal® or Cash App™.
+No, Chase First Banking does not support peer-to-peer transactions, like those using Zelle®, Venmo®, PayPal® or Cash AppTM.
 Additionally, the account’s debit card cannot be added to fund these types of transactions.